-UK-PSC was set up in 2009 as a UK PSC genetics study with PSC Support funding and PSC Support is part of the UK-PSC steering committee demonstrating a commitment to patient collaboration.
+UK-PSC was set up in 2009 as a UK PSC genetics study with PSC Support funding.
+PSC Support is also part of the UK-PSC steering committee, demonstrating a commitment to patient collaboration.

 UK-PSC became part of the NIHR Rare Disease Research collaboration in April 2015 and expanded its scope to include PSC patients of all ages.

 Dr Douglas Thorburn, Royal Free Hospital (London) leads the UK-PSC consortium.

 Give a biological sample

 Yes: UK-PSC is continuing to recruit patients of all ages nationally.
 This will allow us to do better research, answer some of our questions and allow patients in the UK to get very early access to new treatments.
 If you are a patient, and have not yet provided your sample, or you are not sure, please e-mail the UK-PSC team.
 Please also contact the team if you have changed any of your contact details.